grid.periodicgrid module#

 grid points in one primitive cell, with the lattice repeated for clarity.
 The

-last line is the cutoff “sphere” with center c
+last line is the cutoff “sphere” with center c and the extent of the sphere

 is shown by the parenthesis.